bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/bundling-and-pushing.md

 Use your arrow keys to move the selection caret to each theme/version that you want to select.
 Then press the spacebar to select it.
 (Filled circles will indicate your selected themes/versions.)

-If you are certain of your selections, you can next press `Enter` to delete the themes.
+If you are certain of your selections, you can press `Enter` to delete the themes.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--error">